 The MCAT writers from the Dark Side have gone to great lengths to fill the test with trick questions that are intended to make you doubt and deny the facts you know to be true.
 If you approach the MCAT believing that it’s a simple test of trivia, you will fall prey to Dark Side mind tricks.

 In order to get the highest MCAT score possible, you need to approach every question as if it were a trick.
-Learn how the test-writers think, and learn 5 types of tricks that are used to confuse you in MCAT Test-Taking Tips and Techniques.
-It’s a free guide available for instant download for all members of the INQUARTA Premed Club.
-Membership to the Club is free.
+Learn how the test-writers think, and learn the types of tricks that are used to confuse you by joining my online MCAT Club.
+In addition to weekly meetings, you get access to more than 350 hours of MCAT subject review.

 MCAT Mind Trick #3: Right answers aren’t your goal, a high score is your goal

 You are aiming for a score, not right answers.
 What do I mean?
-It’s hard to explain this mind-trick in a brief blog post, so join the INQUARTA Premed Club to check out MCAT Test-Taking Tips and Techniques to learn the final mind-trick, and several other MCAT test-taking tips that you need to earn your highest score.
+It’s hard to explain this mind-trick in a brief blog post, so join the MCAT Club to get personalized MCAT help.

 The MCAT is more than just a test.
 It’s a battle of good (you) versus evil (the MCAT), and you can defeat evil if you approach the MCAT with the right mindset.